Singing Voice Therapy

 -

-Integrates compassion, mindfulness, and acceptance-based approaches into clinical practice
+Integrates mindfulness and acceptance-based approaches into clinical care

 -